-This term I decided to be naughty and squeeze in my very own unit about bugs and insects for our final term in Prep.
-Our old preschool system was very inquiry/play based but now that our curriculum is all mandated, the kiddies miss out on all that fun stuff that just arises throughout the year.
+This term I decided to be naughty and squeeze in my very own unit about bugs and insects for our final term in prep.
+Our old preschool system was very inquiry/play-based but now that our curriculum is all mandated, the kiddies miss out on all the fun investigations that arise throughout the year.

 We observed them all week, and on Thursday morning, our biggest caterpillar was hanging upside down ready to begin!
 We had seen the caterpillars do this on youtube so I knew he was close to making his cocoon.
-I was very excited that the kids would be able to watch him making his transformation.
+I was very excited that the kids would be able to watch his transformation!

-I assumed the process would take a while and went up to the office to check my pigeon hole.
-When I got back, he was done!
-He was still spinning around in there though, so I opened my doors early and let the kids in.
 They were so incredibly excited – it was so cute to watch!
-The kiddies sat and watched his final stages of cocoon making for almost an hour.
+The kids sat and watched his final stages of cocoon making for almost an hour.
 When the parents came to collect them in the afternoon, they were all dragged over to the table to check out the latest advances!

 We are now waiting for our next few caterpillars to grow big enough and I have my fingers crossed that they will make their cocoons this week – our last week of school!
 Hopefully one of our butterflies will emerge too – it’s all very exciting in my room this week!